ddavila0/analytics_tools/models/doc/step1.md

 will be done at Step 3.

-Using the **datasets_size** we will calculate the amount of Bytes in the current working set.
+Using the **datasets_size** we will calculate the amount of Bytes in the current working set by suming up the size of each dataset in **current_working_set*.

 ```
 current_working_set_size = get_size_of_datasets_set(current_working_set, datasets_size)
 ```
+At this point we can forget of **current_working_set**, since it is not used in in the next steps.

 ## The lists

-At this point we can forget of **current_working_set**, since it is not used in in the next steps.
-Then up until now we have, for a given week (i),:
+By the end of a week iteration we will have 3 sets:

  * current_working_set_size
  * to_recall